secretstartups/handbook/practical-handbook-edits/index.html.md

 This video covers:
 - How to add a new page to your section of the handbook complete with a new main page and table of contents

-### Updating `team.yml` for managerial changes
+### Updating people YAML for managerial changes

-Every GitLab team member has an entry in `team.yml` and when a new manager joins a team, updates are needed in three places:
+Every GitLab team member has an entry in `team_members/person` and when a new manager joins a team, updates are needed in three places:

-- `team.yml` for the manager's entry
+- Manager's entry
-- [`team.yml`](https://gitlab.com/gitlab-com/www-gitlab-com/-/blob/master/data/team.yml) for each team member's entry.
+- Team member's entry
-- [`stages.yml`](https://gitlab.com/gitlab-com/www-gitlab-com/-/blob/master/data/stages.yml) to indicate the new manager for the team.
+- [`stages.yml`](https://gitlab.com/gitlab-com/www-gitlab-com/-/blob/master/data/stages.yml) to indicate the new manager for the team (if part of engineering/product)

-An example of how to do this can be seen in [this merge request](https://gitlab.com/gitlab-com/www-gitlab-com/-/merge_requests/69299).

 ### More Tips